 The program also gives guidance around career decision making.
 At the end of the course, participants can arrange to have individual sessions with USC career advisors to help develop study and career plans.

-The US4C course will be held at North Lakes Library on 18-19 January; USC’s Sippy Downs campus on 22-23 January; and at USC Caboolture on 30-31 January.
-Other rounds will be offered in June and November.
+The US4C course will be held at USC Sunshine Coast on 22-23 January (session currently fully booked) and 12-13 February, as well as at USC Caboolture on 30-31 January.
+Other rounds will be offered in June and November/December.